sijieh/MLOps-Final-Project/README.md

 ## How to View HTML Reports

-### Method 1: Download and Open Locally
+### Method 1: Open Locally
-1. Download the HTML files from the repository
+1. After running all stpes above, the HTML files shoud be successfully locate within **artifacts/**
 2. Open them in your web browser locally

 ### Method 2: GitHub Pages (Recommended)